 The vision of the Association for the Study of African American Life and History is to be the premier Black Heritage learned society with a strong network of national and international branches and partners whose diverse and inclusive membership will continue the Woodson legacy.

-The Association for the Study of African American Life and History (ASALH) is head-quartered in Washington, D.C., temporarily on the campus of Howard University.
+The Association for the Study of African American Life and History (ASALH®) is head-quartered in Washington, D.C., temporarily 301 Rhode Island Ave, NW in Washington, DC.
 The Association operates as local, state, and international branches promoting greater knowledge of African American history through a program of education, research, and publishing.

 - Sets the annual theme for Black History Month.
 Establish Annual Black History Theme